rainlee3d/LAGS/README.md

-# LAGS
+# Label-aware Gaussian Splatting for Medical Volume Visualization in Mixed Reality

-Official implementation of "Label-aware Gaussian Splatting for Medical Volume Visualization in Mixed Reality"
+Official implementation of **"Label-aware Gaussian Splatting for Medical Volume Visualization in Mixed Reality"**.

+The source code and instructions will be released soon.